-Few days after I took part for the first time in the sail races team I realized that some positions aboard sailing yachts are unimaginable without knee pads.
-Not only does the boat rock on rough seas, but the skipper always yells when the weight is not transferred fast enough to the other side of the deck.
+Few days after I took part for the first time in the sail races team.
+I realized that some positions aboard sailing yachts are unimaginable without knee pads.
+Not only does the boat rock on rough seas, but the skipper always yells when the weight is not transferring fast enough to the other side of the deck.
 Trying to do everything well results in numerous bruises and painful knees of inexperienced sailors.
 Even after few years of practicing knee pads are very good friends to many sailors during the races.

 I wish you a calm sea, a fine wind and a strong mast!